econnet/econ/econ-1.0.rst

 The product `repo`_ has open `access <#d6>`__.

-The repo and thus the information in the repo can be used according the license.
+The information in the `repo`_ can be used according the license.

 .. _`da`: